How to Choose the Right Neighbourhood

 How do I check crime levels in a neighbourhood before buying?

 The South African Police Service publishes quarterly crime statistics by police station precinct on the SAPS website (saps.gov.za).
-These reports break down crime by category, including residential burglary, vehicle theft, and assault, for each station area.
-They are a useful starting point, though they reflect reported crime only.
-To get a fuller picture, speak to residents directly: knock on a few doors, visit the local neighbourhood watch or community Facebook group, and ask how active the security response is.
-Estate agents active in the area can also give you a sense of how security concerns affect buyer behaviour and pricing.
-Drive through at different times, including at night and on weekends, to observe activity levels yourself.
+These reports break crime down by category, including residential burglary, vehicle theft, and assault, for each station area.
+They are a useful starting point, though they capture reported crime only.
+For a fuller picture, speak to residents directly: knock on a few doors, find the local neighbourhood watch or community group, and ask how active the security response is.
+Agents working the area can also tell you how much security concerns shape buyer behaviour and pricing.
+Then drive through at different times, including at night and over a weekend, to judge the activity for yourself.
+No single source is enough on its own; the honest read comes from putting the official numbers together with what you see and hear on the ground.

 Does the quality of nearby schools affect property value?

 Yes, consistently.
-Properties within the catchment areas of well-regarded government schools or within easy reach of established independent schools attract a broader pool of buyers and hold value more reliably during market downturns.
-The effect is measurable and well-documented across multiple South African urban markets.
-This dynamic exists because families with school-age children prioritise school access when choosing where to live, which sustains demand in those pockets.
-When buying, check whether the property falls within the formal enrolment feeder zone of a school you want, not just how far it is.
-Being 500 metres outside a school's feeder zone can make enrolment difficult regardless of distance.
-Confirm the feeder zone with the school directly.
+Properties in the catchment areas of well-regarded government schools, or within easy reach of established independent schools, attract a wider pool of buyers and hold value more reliably through downturns.
+The effect is measurable and well documented across South African urban markets.
+It exists because families with school-age children put school access near the top of their list when deciding where to live, which keeps demand steady in those pockets.
+When you buy, check whether the property falls inside the formal enrolment feeder zone of the school you want, not only how close it looks on a map.
+Being 500 metres outside a feeder zone can make enrolment hard regardless of distance, so confirm the boundary with the school directly before you rely on it.

 What should I look for when visiting a neighbourhood for the first time?

-On a first visit, observe the condition of neighbouring properties: uncut grass, broken walls, and neglected exteriors can indicate financial stress among owners or a high proportion of rental properties with absentee landlords, both of which affect resale value.
-Check road condition and whether potholes are being repaired, as this reflects municipal maintenance standards.
-Look for active community infrastructure: a functioning park, a visible neighbourhood watch board, working street lights.
-On a return visit at a different time, listen for noise.
-Proximity to a school, a church, a pub, or a taxi rank may not be obvious on a quiet afternoon but can significantly affect daily life.
+On a first visit, look at the state of the neighbouring properties: uncut grass, broken walls, and neglected exteriors can point to financial stress among owners, or to a high share of rentals with absentee landlords, both of which drag on resale value.
+Check the road surface and whether potholes get repaired, since that reflects municipal upkeep.
+Look for signs of an active community: a working park, a neighbourhood watch board, street lights that come on.
+Then come back at a different time and listen.
+A school, a church, a pub, or a taxi rank nearby may be invisible on a calm afternoon but shape daily life sharply once you live there.
+Trust what you observe over two or three visits more than a single good first impression.

 How do I know if a neighbourhood is growing in value or declining?